IAJWasTooShort/PearDocumentation/docs/_build/html/_sources/index.rst.txt

 PearOS
 ==================

 PearOS is a Linux Distibution inspired by Apple's macOS.
 It features a clean UI, and apps that can be personalised to your liking.
+It is an entirely free operating system, with lots of useful features, a beautiful design, and regular updates.